Bruce M. Hicks

-Thanks among others to the Director of the School and the Civil-Servant-in-Residence, students have direct contact with leading public figures in Canadian and international life.
+Thanks among others to the Director of the School, students have direct contact with leading public figures in Canadian and international life.
 The School therefore offers a unique opportunity for expanding one's horizons.
 We are confident that you will find your time at the School an unforgettable experience. "

 Graduate Programme Director

-Housed within Canada’s first bilingual School of Public Affairs, our program offers a unique, high-quality bilingual education that will prepare you for leadership roles in public life.
-Through this two-year degree, you will become well versed not only in public policy and administration, but in public affairs — a broader examination of Canadian public institutions and
+Housed within Canada’s first bilingual School of Public and International Affairs, our program offers a unique, high-quality bilingual education that prepares students for leadership roles in public life.
+Through this two-year degree, they will become well versed not only in public policy and administration, but in public affairs — a broader examination of Canadian public institutions and

 the domestic and international settings in which they function.